 produce 3 tons of steam per hour.

-Three rare pictures taken from the driver’s position.
+Two rare pictures taken from the driver’s position.
 On the left: pressure gauges.
-Middle: the boilers.
-It takes five hours to reach the pressure needed for operating the boat.
-This means that the stoker has to light the furnace at 4:00 a.m. to be able to depart at 9:00 a.m. to effectuate the habitual excursion from Como to Colico.
+It takes four hours to reach the pressure needed for operating the boat.
+This means that the stoker has to light the furnace at 5:00 a.m. to be able to depart at 9:00 a.m. to effectuate the habitual excursion from Como to Colico.

 Engine drivers at work.